olivegarden888/Anvi_BlueStampPortfolio/index.md

 ## Description

 For my first milestone, I started by testing all the parts to make sure they were working.
-I used parts like servos (which help things move), a joystick (like the ones on a game controller), an IR sensor (which reads signals from a remote), and a Nano Shield (a board that helps connect everything to the Arduino).
+I used parts like servos (which help things move), a joystick, an IR sensor, and a Nano Shield.
 I plugged them into my computer and used simple programs to check that each part responded the way it was supposed to.
 This step is important so I don’t run into surprises later when building the full project.

 One of the first parts I tested was the joystick.
 I wrote code that let the joystick control how the servos moved.
 The servos use something called a PWM signal, which stands for "Pulse Width Modulation."
 It just means the power quickly turns on and off to make the servo move to the correct angle.
 I connected the signal wire from the servo to pin number 7 on the Nano Shield.
 When I moved the joystick, the servo would move too, which showed me it was working correctly using my code.

 Next, I tested the IR sensor.
 This sensor lets the Arduino read signals from a remote control—kind of like a TV remote works.
 I uploaded a code that could read and show the number sent by each button press.
 When I pressed a button on the remote, I saw a number pop up on the serial monitor on my computer.
 That told me the IR sensor was receiving signals correctly and was ready to be used for controlling the robot in the next steps.

 ## Challenge
 A challenge that I had was that I had to connect two wires together and then when I was heat shrinking the plastic I accidentally burned the wires.
+I also had problems with the IR sensor.
+After I uploaded the code to the sensor it wouldn't write the number onto the sieral monitor.
+To fix it I relized it had to use a remote to test the sensor.

 ## Next Steps
 My plan to finish the project is that first I will build the arm and then after building the arm I will code it.